 Michaela Lind

-Michaela is an Award-winning performer, Filmmaker, and co-founder of ARA Theater & Media.
+Michaela is an Award-winning performer, Filmmaker and Theatermaker, and co-founder of ARA Theater & Media.
 She has studied theater at GITIS-Moscow Art school, worked with legendary clowns Slava Polunin, Bill Irwin, and David Shiner.
 Been performing professionally since debuting alongside the Beijing’s children’s opera 20 years ago and have toured her own solo clown shows under guidance of Kendal Cornell and Felix Ivanov to various festivals such as Edinburgh Fringe.

 Michaela left her native country of Sweden to join the GITIS-Moscow Art School after seeing John Caird’s production of A Midsummer Night’s Dream at the Royal Theater of Sweden.
 From GITIS, she continued her reckless streak when meeting the director Alexey Buragao from Theater 86, NYC, who encouraged her to move to the US.
 After getting accepted into all the theater schools she had applied to, Michaela decided to attend the CUNY Baccalaureate program, where she designed her own path with a Degree in Ritual Focused Performance Techniques.
 Michaela rounded out her performing arts pedigree with photography and filmmaking studying at HDK Valand (Ruben Ostlund’s University) DCTV NYC and the School of Visual Arts, NY.